DiffVax: Optimization-Free Image Immunization Against Diffusion-Based Editing: Introduction

-\begin{itemize} \item We are the first to introduce an optimization-free image immunization framework to prevent diffusion-based editing, drastically reducing inference time from days to milliseconds and enabling real-time immunization by effectively generalizing to unseen data.
+\begin{itemize} \item We are the first to introduce a training framework in which the model learns to effectively immunize a given image against diffusion-based editing, drastically reducing inference time from days to milliseconds and enabling real-time protection.

+\item Thanks to its computational efficiency, our model shows promising potential as a foundational step toward immunizing video content.

+\item Unlike prior methods that require per-image optimization and therefore cannot generalize to unseen data, our approach enables generalization to new content through a learned ``image immunizer''.

-\item \methodname \space achieves superior results with substantial degradation of the editing operation, enhanced imperceptibility, and minimal memory requirement, demonstrating resistance to counter-attacks, making it the fastest, most cost-effective, and robust method available.
+\item \methodname \space achieves superior results with substantial degradation of the editing operation, and minimal memory requirement, demonstrating resistance to counter-attacks, making it the fastest, most cost-effective, and robust method available.

-\item For the first time, we extend immunization to video content, demonstrating promising results in video safety applications.

 \end{itemize}